billbarra/Cursor_Based_DND/README.md

 Therefore, this project is purely a demo.
 It's meant to offer a potential solution concept, and I hope that more experienced developers ("gurus" or "experts") can build upon this foundation to create more comprehensive and complete projects!

 For any inquiries or suggestions for improvement, please feel free to contact: billbarrazz@gmail.com

+# How to Use
+"You should be able to start by downloading the folder and opening it with Cursor or another AI-powered code editor.
+Have it read the AI_SYSTEM_PROMPT.md file, and then say to it: Please read this system prompt and let's start the game!
+I want to create my character first."